fishaudio/fish-speech/README.md

 8. **Deploy-Friendly:** Easily set up an inference server with native support for Linux, Windows and MacOS, minimizing speed loss.

+### Fish Agent
+1. **Completely End to End:** Automatically integrates ASR and TTS parts, no need to plug-in other models, i.e., true end-to-end, not three-stage (ASR+LLM+TTS).

+2. **Timbre Control:** Can use reference audio to control the speech timbre.

+3. **Emotional:** The model can generate speech with strong emotion.

 ## Disclaimer

 We do not hold any responsibility for any illegal usage of the codebase.
 Please refer to your local laws about DMCA and other related laws.